Skip to main content

 Μπακλαβάς (Baklava)

-Greece's most famous dessert: paper-thin phyllo layers filled with crushed walnuts or pistachios, butter, and soaked in honey or sugar syrup infused with cinnamon and cloves.
-Each bite offers a symphony of textures—crispy, flaky, sweet, and nutty.
-Regional variations include Thessaloniki's extra-syrupy version and Cretan baklava with local thyme honey.
+Greece's most famous dessert: paper-thin phyllo layered with crushed walnuts or pistachios and butter, then soaked in honey or sugar syrup spiced with cinnamon and cloves.
+The appeal is the contrast, crisp and flaky pastry against sweet, nutty filling.
+Thessaloniki makes a wetter, more syrupy version, while Cretan baklava is built on local thyme honey.

 Contains: nutsContains: gluten